 During my first weekend, I decided to start my dream journey by taking a walk around the area I was living in and came across Yoyogi Park, which is a MUST see.
-It’s a large, public city park with lakes, fountains and forested area.
+It’s a large, public city park with lakes, fountains and forested areas.

 It’s the perfect picnic location – which is why I decided to have a picnic in the park [with lots of snacks, of course]!

 Aside from having a picnic, there are festivals on the weekends with music, food and a variety of fun things to do!
-There’s also a peaceful Shinto shrine which I haven’t visited but will do eventually.
+There’s also a peaceful Shinto shrine which I haven’t visited but will eventually.

 Cotton Candy Lover’s Dream

 If you love cotton candy [and lots of sugar] — this is a must!
-Totti Candy Factory, located in the Harajuku area, is a sweets shop that is known for their HUGE sticks of cotton candy with a variety of flavors such as blue raspberry, orange, strawberry, grape, and more.
+Totti Candy Factory, located in Harajuku, is a sweets shop that is known for their HUGE sticks of cotton candy with a variety of flavours such as blue raspberry, orange, strawberry, grape, and more.

 Here you will experience the ultimate sugar rush and get to take cool photos in the trippy 2-story candy factory.